Indoqa/indoqa-boot/docs/configuration-provide-properties.md

 ### admin.separate-service

 If you want to expose all administrative HTTP endpoints via the default Spark service, set this property to true.
-But be aware that in this case that internal information will be exposed and the `/shutdown` resource can be invoked.
+But be aware that in this case internal information will be exposed and the `/shutdown` resource can be invoked.

 ## System properties